leynos/el-takeaway/README.md

 Retrieve the latest published articles from a given user:

-    et pull username
+    et pull [username]

 Specify a username to retrieve posts from.
-Subsequently, this username may be omitted.
+Subsequently, this username may be omitted.  as it will be written to the .et conf file in the current directory

 Options: